anilzen/QTD2024/content/talk/_index.md

 ---

 ### Dario Poletti
-*singapore university of technology and design*
+*Singapore University of Technology and Design*

 #### Steady state currents in superconducting quantum processors